WebOfTrust/keri/docs/Q-and-A-Security.md

 *If KERI has this built-in reliance, then doesn't that contradict and defeat the whole purpose of KERI?*

 KERI resolver - due to the KERI architecture we get rid of the "magic box" in a way that I don't have to trust any infrastructure component. `DHT` is just example how this can be done in decentralized fashion.\
 But the point is that **I don't have to trust any node or network** that the statement is correct.
-I can cryptographically verify that everytime with KERI.
+I can cryptographically verify that every time with KERI.
 Compare to current DID infrastructure where I have to trust resolution process in each DID-method because as soon as would get DID Document, I can't verify that this is the correct one.
 Think of it like `DID:peer` where I can always be 100% sure that the `DDO` which I have belongs to that DID.
 Not every DID method has this kind of properties.
 And I think this characteristic is crucial for adoption of DIDs.
 (*RobertMitwicki*)

 ## **Q: Delegations in many systems are unilateral.
 KERI has cooperative delegation.
 What is that and why is it better?